 By having a separate business credit profile with a DUNS number, along with working with companies that report to said business credit agencies, you will be able to have said business financing listed on your business credit report.
 This would free up your personal credit report from the “weight” of having large forms of business financing listed.

-5. Register for Applications & Certificates
+5. Register for applications and certificates

 There are particular applications (such as those from Apple) that might require a DUNS number for your business to register them.
 Not being able to register particular applications could lead to growth issues, marketing issues, customer communication issues, and other issues related to not being able to properly utilize available forms of innovative technologies.
 In addition, you might be seeking to register SSL certificates and having a DUNS number could help to speed up the registration process.